adilsonchacon/wheel-old/README.md

 go run main.go --help
 ```

-Remember: __GOPATH__ is where the Go packages and sources are installed
+Remember: __GOPATH__ is where Go packages and sources are installed

 ### Configure Your API